-Student Activities Fees 1982
+Student Activities Fees

-Student Activities fees are adjusted annually by a system of indexation.
-All students (with the exceptions set out in section 17. below) are required to pay the following fees if enrolled for a program involving two sessions.
-Those enrolling for only one session pay one half of the fees due.
+All students (with the exceptions set out in section 17. below) are required to pay the following fees if enrolling for a program involving two sessions: Those enrolling for only one session will pay the full University Union Entrance Fee, if applicable, and one half of any other fees due.